nengo/nengo.github.io/contributing.rst

 Contributor guide
 *****************

-There are lots of ways to contribute to Nengo, including simply using it!
+Nengo is built by a :ref:`team <People>` of contributors, which includes more specialized roles like reviewers, and maintainers.
+Anyone can join the team and help guide Nengo development.
-If you want to get even more involved, then see the pages below for how to do so.
+See the pages below for more information on how contributions to Nengo are organized, and what Nengo contributors do.

 .. toctree::
    :maxdepth: 2

+   how-to
    conduct
-   how-to
    style
+   governance
+   reviewing
+   releasing
    caa